What Depression Actually Looks Like

 When Nothing Feels Fun Anymore

 The clinical term is anhedonia, and the surprising research finding is that pleasure itself is usually intact.
-The real problem is your brain can not generate the motivation to start.
+The real problem is your brain cannot generate the motivation to start.

 The Mood On Your Plate